Age of Empires IV: Soundtrack

 The game's voiceovers were recorded using historical pronunciation of each language.
 In-game music was written by Dynamedion composers Tilman Sillescu (main theme, menu music, trailers, Mongols, Holy Roman Empire), Alexander Röder (Chinese, English, Ottomans), Henning Nugel (Rus', Abbasid, Malians, Byzantines), Armin Haas (Delhi Sultanate, Malians), Christian Wirtz (Ottomans, Byzantines), Nicolai Patricio (Japanese), Dominik Morgenroth (Japanese) and also Mikolai Stroinski (French).
 The soundtrack is also available as part of the additional content of the Digital Deluxe Edition on Steam.

 Expansions

 The game received a free expansion with its one-year anniversary update on 25 October 2022, which added two new civilizations, the Ottomans and Malians.

 A second expansion, titled The Sultans Ascend, was released on 14 November 2023, including two new civilizations, the Byzantines and Japanese, in addition to four variant civilizations which feature Jeanne d'Arc, the Order of the Dragon, Zhu Xi, and the Ayyubids, and a new 8-mission campaign.

 A third expansion, titled Knights of Cross and Rose, was released on 8 April 2025, including two new variant civilizations, namely Knights Templar and House of Lancaster, and a new singleplayer game mode Historical Battles.

-A fourth expansion, titled Dynasties of the East, is to be released on 4 November 2025, including four new variant civilizations, namely Golden Horde, Macedonian Dynasty, Sengoku Daimyo and Tughlaq Dynasty, and a new roguelite singleplayer game mode The Crucible.
+A fourth expansion, titled Dynasties of the East, was released on 4 November 2025, including four new variant civilizations, namely Golden Horde, Macedonian Dynasty, Sengoku Daimyo and Tughlaq Dynasty, and a new roguelite singleplayer game mode The Crucible.

+A fifth expansion, titled Yue Fei’s Legacy, was released on 7 May 2026, including a new variant civilization, the Jin Dynasty, and a new 8 mission campaign.

+A sixth expansion, titled Raiders of the North, was announced on 7 June 2026 and was scheduled for release in fall 2026, featuring two new civilizations, the Vikings and Scots, and four new missions.